RuiyuRayWang/Lin_AAV_Microglia_public/README.md

 ## List of contents

-The contents of this repository has been hosted on Github Page, which can be accessed [here](https://ruiyuraywang.github.io/Lin_AAV_Microglia_public/index.html).
+**The contents of this repository, which is hosted on Github Page, can be accessed [here](https://ruiyuraywang.github.io/Lin_AAV_Microglia_public/index.html).**

+For individual sections, follow the links below.

 Assessment of AAV transduction on *in vitro* cultured microglia via RNAseq: